menu

 Overview

 Montpelier is a very small village located in the state of Ohio.
 With a population of 3,890 people and just one neighborhood, Montpelier is the 319th largest community in Ohio.
-Montpelier has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Montpelier was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Montpelier is generally considered to be a blue-collar town.
-45.33% of the Montpelier workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Montpelier, you'll notice that it is more blue-collar than most other communities in America.
+45.33% of Montpelier’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Montpelier is a village of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Montpelier who work in management occupations (9.34%), office and administrative support (6.66%), and sales jobs (6.27%).

 Also of interest is that Montpelier has more people living here who work in computers and math than 95% of the places in the US.